belovetech/Nairalink/README.md

 * Grants users the capability to recall accounts with forgotten login details through the forgetPassoword endpoint

 ## ARCHITECTURE
-Node.js is the core backend language of the account and transaction microservice The service uses MongoDB for the database and Mongoose as an ORM
+Node.js is the core backend language of the authentication microservice The service uses MongoDB for the database and Mongoose as an ORM

 ## API INFORMATION